HeroBrine1st/E621/README.md

         * [x] Server-side
         * [ ] Local
     * [ ] "Micro-search" (fast local search though current results)
-- [x] Safe mode on search screen (i.e. if you somehow open search results without rating filter, e.g. your existing favourites, safe mode is useless, but on new account/without account it is ok), enabled by default with disclaimer on disable.
+- [x] Safe mode on search and posts screen (i.e. you can open explicit post from your browser, but cannot open in through search within app), enabled by default with disclaimer on disable.
 - [ ] Autocomplete tags
 - [x] Authorization
     - [ ] Authorization by regular username and password (I'm not sure it won't break ToS, but it is